 - Cons: The disadvantages of double strollers typically stem from size and weight—especially when infant car seats are attached.
 A double stroller toting two infant car seats can weigh over 50 pounds, which might present challenges in maneuverability (especially on stairs) and lifting in and out of the car.

 - Side-by-side double stroller cons: Side-by-side strollers present major challenges with regards to doorway width.
 Due to the double-wide size, some side-by-side models simply do not fit through narrow spaces.
 Safety and balance can also be a concern for side-by-side models when using one infant seat—if the stroller is substantially heavier on one side, this could pose a tipping risk.

 - Tandem double stroller cons: Some tandem strollers/ configurations have limitations on seat weight and reclining.
 Tandem stroller length and front-end weight can make maneuverability a struggle, especially when turning.

 - What to look for: Double strollers are more complicated systems than their single-passenger counterparts, this means there are many more angles—potential pinching hazards—for little hands and feet.
-Look for small spaces within arm reach and near foot rests.
+Look for small spaces within arms reach and near footrests.
 In addition to safety concerns, parents should examine the seat structure for comfort as many models will compromise this feature to limit size and weight.
 The unit’s folded size will determine suitability for fitting in the family vehicle.